trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 If you'd like to learn more about each individual smart contract language, you can read the [Smart Contract Languages](/developers/docs/tezos-basics/smart-contract-languages/) section or if you are eager to get started you can [deploy your first smart contract](/developers/docs/tezos-basics/deploy-your-first-smart-contract/).

-## Prerequisites

-* A general understanding of programming and blockchain fundamentals, data types, storage, testing etc.

 ## Smart Contract Features:

 - [Basic data types](#basic-data-types): to manipulate numbers (int, nat), amounts of tez, strings, booleans, addresses, timestamps and bytes.